Disrupted supply: let us know you are interested by email or call… nothing will be ready before LATE summer of 2021 or later

 (if you are looking for a cheaper option, let us know, we can source you some cheaper options that would be more conventional)

 $100 deposit required at time of order, the balance is due at pick up.
 Orders and down payment can be done on the phone, or by coming into our Shop.

 We estimate that we will have lambs ready by the FALL of 2021.
 Call to get a place in line for these pasture raised lambs.

 Give us a call & let us know you want one of our sheep/ lambs, or you can come to our butcher-shop and talk to us in person. (we usually have plenty of samples out, so bring your appetite)

 How they are raised

 These lambs are raised on an organic farm (not certified organic – just actually organic).
 They have access to the fields and meadows and are regularly accessing fresh grass by means of rotational grazing.
+They may get hand-fulls of grain from time to time to make them friendly and tame to the farmer.
 The farmer is conscientious about treating these lambs humanely. (and if you like the fence in the photo below, you can get built like it by contacting Zimmerman Fencing @ 606 235 0411)

 What you get:

 Honestly, this venture on lamb is just starting, so I will have to rely on the expertise of others for the moment.
 Following is info based on what I found at blueroosterfarm.com